ahlsunnah/arabic-expressions/readme.txt

-=== Arabic Symbols ===
+=== Arabic Expressions ===
 Contributors: ahlsunnah
-Tags: arabic symbols, islam
+Tags: arabic expressions, islam
 Requires at least: 3.0.0
 Tested up to: 4.6.1
 Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Include arabic symbols to be added to posts easily.
+Include arabic expressions to be added to posts easily.

 == Description ==

-This WordPress plugin adds [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) to WordPress and provides a simple way to add the symbols to you posts and pages.
+This WordPress plugin adds [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) to WordPress and provides a simple way to add the expressions to you posts and pages.

-= Available Symbols =
+= Available expressions =

-The Available Symbols can be viewed in the *Screenshots* section.
+The Available expressions can be viewed in the *Screenshots* section.

 = Notes =

-* Symbol keyword must be surrounded with spaces characters; e.g. the symbol keyword in `-sallallahu3alayh-` won't be replaced.
+* Expression keyword must be surrounded with spaces characters; e.g. the expression keyword in `-sallallahu3alayh-` won't be replaced.
-* Symbols keywords won't be replaced in HTML tags nor inside of `<pre>` or `<code>` blocks.
+* Expressions keywords won't be replaced in HTML tags nor inside of `<pre>` or `<code>` blocks.

 This plugin is a fork of [Font Emoticons](https://wordpress.org/plugins/font-emoticons/)

 = Licenses =

-Arabic Symbols: GPLv2 or later
+Arabic Expressions: GPLv2 or later

-KFGQPC Arabic Symbols: Copyright (C) 2015 All right reserved to King Fahd Complex For Printing of The Holy Qur'an
+KFGQPC Arabic expressions: Copyright (C) 2015 All right reserved to King Fahd Complex For Printing of The Holy Qur'an
 > The fonts are generated from
 [KFGQPC Arabic Symbols](http://fonts.qurancomplex.gov.sa/?page_id=486) font that belong to **King Fahd Complex For Printing of The Holy Qur'an of Madinah in Saudi Arabia**.
 It is downloadable freely on [their website](http://fonts.qurancomplex.gov.sa/?page_id=486).